bitshares/bitshares.github.io-old/_posts/zh/2015-06-08-migrating-to-bitshares-2.0.md

 <!--more-->

-## User Interface Migration The new BitShares UI will be an entirely hosted wallet with private keys maintained in the
+## User Interface Migration

+The new BitShares UI will be an entirely browser-based wallet, with private keys maintained in the browser.
-browser and hosted at bitshares.org.
 Initially the only full client wallet will be command line and geared toward exchanges and servers.
 Eventually a downloadable GUI wallet will be produced.

-## BitAsset / User Issued Asset Migration Because the new chain is a simple migration and should retain all the same
+## BitAsset / User Issued Asset Migration

-"perceived value", we can migrate all BitAssets and short positions.
+Because the new chain is a simple migration and should retain all the same "perceived value", we can migrate all BitAssets and short positions.
 The snapshot date will be announced with 30 days notice so that any shorts that do not like the new BitAsset system can voluntarily exit.
 To ease your migration we recommend that everyone upgrade to BitShares 0.9.1 prior to the snapshot date and transfer 100% of every asset balance to yourself.
 This will consolidate your balances under a single account.

-## Account Name Migration Under BitShares 2.0, accounts are transferable and have different prices based upon the
+## Account Name Migration

-quality of the account name so that they can double as DNS names.
-Starting immediately, all BitShares delegates will only allow users to register non-premium names until BitShares 2.0 is released and can set the proper pricing.
+Under BitShares 2.0, accounts are transferable and have different prices based upon the quality of the account name so that they can double as DNS names.
+Any premium names registered on or after June 8, 2015 will be given the prefix "bts-" after the migration.

-## Open Order Migration All open orders will be canceled prior to the snapshot and their funds returned to their owners.
+## Open Order Migration

+All open orders will be canceled prior to the snapshot and their funds returned to their owners.

-## Wallet Migration The BitShares 2.0 wallet architecture is vastly different than BitShares.
-In BitShares, each
+## Wallet Migration

-account consists of dozens or even thousands of keys, each of which is controlling a small portion of your balance and for TITAN users, none of the balances associated with your account use the same key as your account.
+The BitShares 2.0 wallet architecture is vastly different than BitShares.
+In BitShares, each account consists of dozens or even thousands of keys, each of which is controlling a small portion of your balance and for TITAN users, none of the balances associated with your account use the same key as your account.
 Under BitShares 2.0, all of these "balances" become unique accounts rather than a single logical account.
 The BitShares 2.0 wallet